adamvlasak/ansible-pi/README.md

 ## Prerequisities

-- your raspberry runs on raspbian (maybe other debian based?) linux
+- your Raspberry PI runs on raspbian (maybe other debian based?) linux
 - your PC you can run ansible-playbook commands
-- you made MAC and IP reservation in your DHCP server so that IP of raspberry is not changing
+- you made MAC and IP reservation in your DHCP server so that IP of Raspberry PI is not changing

 ## Configuration

-Just make sure you can ssh to your raspberry and create `hosts` file (assuming your raspberry has IP `192.168.1.100`):
+Just make sure you can ssh to your Raspberry PI and create `hosts` file (assuming your Raspberry PI has IP `192.168.1.100`):

 ```
 $ echo "192.168.1.100 ansible_user=root" > hosts
 ```

 Then copy `vars.yml.example` to `vars.yml` and customize to your needs.
-Example vars file assumes you connected raspberry to your router running on `192.168.1.1`.
+Example vars file assumes you connected Raspberry PI to your router running on `192.168.1.1`.

-> It is required to set this raspberry pi as primary and secondary DNS server in your DHCP settings on your router so that all your devices will get `0.0.0.0` as DNS reply for blocked domains and will see domain specified in `vars.yml` file.
+> It is required to set this Raspberry PI pi as primary and secondary
+> DNS server in your DHCP settings on your router so that all your
+> devices will get `0.0.0.0` as DNS reply for blocked domains and will
+> see domain specified in `vars.yml` file.

 ## Provisioning